What is Homeowners Insurance?

 - Does the insurance company have a good reputation for customer service?
 Is it known for paying claims fairly and promptly?

 - What’s the process for filing and settling a claim?
-(Ask who to call and what happens after you file a claim.)
+(Find out who to call and what happens after you file a claim.)

-However, renters insurance does not cover floods, earthquakes or routine wear and tear.
+However, like a Homeowner’s policy, it does not cover floods, earthquakes, or routine wear-and-tear.
 You can, however, buy separate policies for flood and earthquake damage.

-Renters insurance also covers your responsibility to other people injured at your home or elsewhere by you, a family member or your pet and pays legal defense costs if you are taken to court.
+If other people are injured at your home or elsewhere by you, a family member, or your pet, and your policy pays legal defense costs if you are taken to court.